t2

 VI.
 LEGAL ACTIONS & COURT RESPONSES

-1. 2001 filings in Michigan (Kok):
+1. 2001 Michigan filings (Kok)

-• Sought to reopen or challenge estate administration.
+• Sought to reopen estate administration.

-• Denied for jurisdictional reasons.
+2. California filings denied for jurisdictional reasons.

-3. Attorney consultations:
+3. Attorney consultations confirmed:

 VII.
 CORE LEGAL THEMES